hatchluke/BIOL3070-Hatch/Warm-up-mosquitoes-[Hatch].md

 ## 2nd Analysis (Logistic/Linear Regressions)

-This analysis determines whether it is simply the presence or the number of house finch blood meals that can predict whether a site has WNV + pools (binary) or a higher WNV positivity rate (numeric).
+This analysis determines whether it is simply the presence or the number of house finch bloodmeals that can predict whether a site has WNV + pools (binary) or a higher WNV positivity rate (numeric).
 Essentially, this statistical test allows the formal evaluation of the relationships visualized above in the barplots and determines whether the house finch